dosorio79/dosorio79/README.md

 - ⚡ Fun fact **My first PC had 40MB hard drive and 1MB of RAM!**

+- See my projects and info on my <a href="https://github.com/dosorio79/dosorio79.github.io>Gitpage</a>

 <details>
   <summary><h4 align="left">About Me, computers and code</h4></summary>
   (WORK IN PROGRESS)